GanGroup/Gan/kai/presentation/script.md

 ### Convolutional or Dense

-The first is convolutional or Dense, in this experiment, I compared two main architectures: one using convolutional layers and the other using dense layers.
+The first is convolutional or Dense, in this experiment, I compared two main structures: one using convolutional layers and the other using dense layers.
 The results showed that convolutional layers perform better.

 dense 8 ms